-The Torah in the Portion of Metzora tells us the laws that pertain to the woman who is a menstruant (niddah).
-The Midrash cites the Mishna, "There are three sins that cause a woman to die during childbirth: not being careful in the laws regarding menstruation, tithing the dough, and kindling the candles of Shabbos.
+Torah in Metzora: These are the laws that pertain to the woman who is a menstruant (niddah).

+Midrash citing the Mishna: "There are three sins that cause a woman to die during childbirth: not being careful in the laws regarding menstruation, tithing the dough, and kindling the candles of Shabbos.
 Why should they be subject to death during the time of childbirth?
 Because it is a time when one's life is in danger."

-The Gemara in Tractate Shabbos tells us that satan prosecutes when one is in a state of danger.
+Gemara in Tractate Shabbos: Satan prosecutes when one is in a state of danger.
 It is only if one has sufficient merit will one survive and live.

-The Midrash continues, "...From where do we learn that one needs to light the Shabbos candles with meticulousness and zeal?
+Midrash: "...From where do we learn that one needs to light the Shabbos candles with meticulousness and zeal?
 It is stated in Yishaya, 'You must declare the Shabbos as a day of joy...'"

-The Gemara in Tractate Shabbos tells us that if one only had enough money to either purchase wine for Kiddush or candles for lighting, one should purchase the candles because "peace in the home takes precedence."
+Gemara in Tractate Shabbos: If one only had enough money to either purchase wine for Kiddush or candles for lighting, one should purchase the candles because "peace in the home takes precedence."
 One cannot function in a state of darkness.

-The Midrash continues, "Why is the woman obligated in the lighting of the candles?
+Midrash: "Why is the woman obligated in the lighting of the candles?
 It is because G-d said, 'Since she extinguished the light of the world, the woman needs to kindle the Shabbos candles."
 By lighting the Shabbos candles, the woman is correcting the wrong that was done by Chava at the time of Creation when she offered the fruit of the Tree of Knowledge to Adam her husband.

-The Midrash tells us that before Adam sinned, he radiated to such a degree that the angels had mistaken his radiance for G-d's radiance and thus mistakenly sung praises to him.
+Midrash: Before Adam sinned, he radiated to such a degree that the angels had mistaken his radiance for G-d's radiance and thus mistakenly sung praises to him.
 However, after he had eaten from the Tree he became minimized and his radiance was diminished.
 This is how the woman extinguished the light of the world.
 Kindling the Shabbos candles is to accommodate the Shabbos being a day of joy.
 How could the kindling of the Shabbos candles be a correction for Chava's extinguishing the light of the world?

 After Adam ate from the Tree of Knowledge, he went into hiding because he was ashamed of his nakedness.
-Prior to sinning, Adam was at an exceptionally advanced spiritual level; however, as a result of eating from the Tree, he was diminished to such a degree that it is the equivalent of a healthy person becoming severely debilitated and nonfunctional.
+Prior to sinning, Adam was at an exceptionally advanced spiritual level; however, as a result of eating from the Tree, he was diminished to such a degree that it is the equivalent of a healthy person becoming severely debilitated and non-functional.
 After eating from the fruit of the Tree, the transition that had taken place within Adam was so drastic that he had fallen from the heights of spirituality to a level that had no semblance of his original state.
 Thus, he became ashamed because of his disgraceful state of being.